azz/haloapi.js/README.md

 It provides one function for each endpoint, returning a promise.
 There are some additional functions that offer alternate access to some endpoints.

-Using this project with your development IDE, such as WebStorm, Visual Studio or Atom, it will provide both an API and static type checking for what can be a complex entagnlement of statistics and metadata.
+Using this project with your development IDE, such as WebStorm, Visual Studio or Atom, it will provide both an API and static type checking for what can be a complex entanglement of statistics and metadata.

 Features: